-- (2) Minimum of four (4) years of overseas field experience working in humanitarian assistance, political transition, stabilization or democracy building programs, of which a minimum of two (2) years must be field experience in one or more countries undergoing a political transition; and - (3) Minimum of four (4) years of prior supervisory experience.
+- (3) Minimum of four (4) years of overseas field experience working in humanitarian assistance, political transition, stabilization or democracy building programs, of which a minimum of two (2) years must be field experience in one or more countries undergoing a political transition. - (4) Minimum of four (4) years prior supervisory experience.